-- 1.Place the Ready Brake portion into the receiver tube on the RV and secure it with a standard 5/8" cross pin.
-The drawbar is designed to fit in a 6" depth receiver .If yours is 5" it is ok to cut off 1" of the 2" tube of drawbar. - 2.
-The actuator arm on the Ready Brake can travel 3 1/2" towards the bumper on the RV, allow for clearance.
+- 1. Place the Ready Brake drawbar portion into the receiver tube on the RV and secure it with a standard 5/8" cross pin.
+The drawbar is designed to fit in a 6" depth receiver.
+If yours is 5" it is ok to cut 1" length off the end of the drawbar. - 2.
+The actuator arm on the Ready Brake can travel 3 1/2" towards the bumper on the RV so allow for clearance.

-3. Hooking to towed vehicle's baseplate
+3. Hooking to the towed vehicle's baseplate

-- A. Move legs of towbar out and down in a V position with legs not extended. - B. Pull car close enough to hook tow bar to baseplate. - C. Take the clevis (Fig D) and pull it out and hook it directly up to the baseplate of the towed vehicle then place the bent pin and hair pin cotter into the clevis. - D. Repeat this procedure on the other towbar leg. - E. Then make sure handles are parallel to towbar leg.
-Pull forward in RV to extend and lock legs in the travel position. - F. Always rotate handle so it's in line with the towbar arm when snapping into holes.
-If not, damage may result causing harmful effects to towbar arms.
-If only one pin drops into place, drive motor home forward slowly and turn in direction of pin that needs to fall.
-(Example- Right pin needs to fall-turn right).
+- A. Position legs of towbar out and down in a V position with legs not extended. - B. Pull car close enough to connect towbar to baseplate. - C. Grab a clevis (Fig D) and connect it directly to the baseplate using the bent pin and hair pin cotter in the clevis.
+Repeat this for the other towbar leg. - D. Turn red handle 90 degrees on each leg to unlock them for extending.
+(You may need to pull each leg out an inch or so to fully unlock them) - E. Then make sure handles are parallel to towbar leg.
+Pull forward in RV to extend and lock legs in the travel position. - F. Always rotate handle so it's in line with the towbar leg to lock into extended tow position.
+If not, damage may result causing harmful effects to towbar legs.
+If only one leg locks into place, drive motor home forward slowly and turn in direction of leg that needs to lock.
+(Example: Right leg needs to lock turn right) Always tow with the legs fully extended.

-- G. Always make sure the arms are extended out for towing.
-Fig. F - H. After the leg pins are down you can hook up the aircraft cable for the Ready Brake do not do this until the pins are down and locked in.
+- G. Always make sure the legs are extended out for towing.
+Fig. F - H. After the legs are extended and locked you can hook up the sling cable for the ReadyBrake.
+Do not do this until the pins are down and locked in.

-UNHOOKING AND FOLDING
+UNHOOKING AND STOWING

-- Park the RV with vehicle in tow, in a straight line on a flat, level surface to ensure minimum pressure is extended on the towbar arms.
+- 1. Park the RV with vehicle in tow in a straight line on a flat level surface to ensure minimum pressure is exerted on the towbar legs.
 This will aid in the removal of the 1/2" bent pins.
-Engage the towing vehicle's parking brake.
-Place the towed vehicle either in park for automatic transmission or securely in first gear for manual transmission.
-Unhook safety cables and lighting. - 2.
-Towbar --Rotate the twist cam handles 90° to relieve any pressure on the towbar.
-Next remove pins from the baseplate on the towed vehicle.
-Now collapse the legs then rotate handles back straight with the legs.
-Repeat this procedure for the other towbar leg. - 3.
-To stow towbar tilt towbar up and hook the clevis around the stow strap then tilt arms to either side for storage.
+Engage the RV or motorhome parking brake.
+Put the towed vehicle in park for automatic transmissions or securely in first gear for manual transmissions.
+Disconnect the safety cables and lighting. - Towbar- Rotate each red twist cam handle 90° to unlock and relieve any pressure on the towbar.
+Next remove clevis pins from the baseplate on the towed vehicle.
+Now collapse the legs and rotate red handles back straight with the legs. - 3.
+To stow towbar tilt legs up and hook the clevis around the stow strap then rotate both legs to either side for storage.
 (See fig. G) - 4.
 Keep the tow bar covered when not in use.
 NSA- Ready Brute tow bar cover is recommended.
 This will cut down on the dirt build up on the tow bar.
 It will also keep the sunlight off the boots.